ietf/id-guidelines/README.md

 ## The Submission Process

 Internet-Draft submissions are made using the [IETF Datatracker's submission tool](https://datatracker.ietf.org/submit).
-An I-D submission should preferably be an [xml2rfc version 3](https://rfc-editor.org/info/rfc7991) XML source file, but a [version 2 source](https://rfc-editor.org/info/rfc7749) will be accepted.
+An I-D submission should be an [xml2rfc version 3](https://rfc-editor.org/info/rfc7991) XML source file, but a [version 2 source](https://rfc-editor.org/info/rfc7749) will be accepted.
-If an XML source is not available, a plaintext submission will be accepted.

-Currently, the submission tool will accept both an XML and plaintext submission, as well as PDF and PostScript versions of the document.
-In such submissions, the XML is authoritative, if present, otherwise the plain text is authoritative.
-It is expected that the tool will change to allow only the submission of XML or plain text, but not both, and to not accept other formats.

-**In short: submit XML if at all possible, with v3 preferred over v2.**
+If an XML file is submitted, this is taken as the authoritative version of the document.

 If XML source is submitted, the Datatracker will generate a plain text version of the I-D and place it in the Archive.
 If v3 source is submitted, the Datatracker will also generate an HTML version and place it in the Archive.

+If an XML submission is not possible, the draft can be submitted as plaintext and will be taken as the authoritive version.
+If XML is submittted, a plaintext version can also be submitted as an "alternate form" of the draft.

+In addition, it is currently possible to submit PDF and/or PostScript versions of the document.
+They are kept with the authoritative document source in the repository and archive.
+It is expected that supoprt for PDF and PostScript will be removed at some point, and further that only XML or plaintext (not both) will be allowed.

+**In short: submit XML if at all possible, with v3 preferred over v2.**

 When a submission is made through the submission tool, the authors will receive email with a request to verify the submission.
 The submission will